 - After Bilbo vanishes in The Fellowship of the Ring, he leaves labelled items as gifts for people.
 One of his enemies does demand to see a will, but as it turns out, it's all in order.
 It's implied to be the normal way of doing things amongst Hobbits.
-Chaos arises because everyone in the shire believes Bilbo's home hides riches from his adventure in The Hobbit.
-It doesn't as Bilbo spent it all to organize his birthday party so everyone in the shire would get a marvelous, personalized gift when they came.
+Chaos arises because everyone in the Shire believes Bilbo's home hides riches from his adventure in The Hobbit.
+It doesn't, as Bilbo actually only got two small chests filled with gold and silver (as opposed to the mountains of jewels everyone thinks he has), and he spent most of it in the intervening yearsnote .
 But that doesn't stop people from rummaging around Bag End and trying to get more than their share.

 - In one episode of Ghost Whisperer, the Victim of the Week had his belongings labeled like this.

 - When Tom has surgery in an episode of Waiting for God, his greedy daughter-in-law insists that everything in his and Diana's apartment be labeled so Diana can't claim anything of his.

 - After one of Niles's co-workers passes away in an episode of Frasier, Frasier gives stickers to Niles and Martin and tells them to label any possessions of his they would like to inherit.
 Later in the episode, Frasier finds a sticky note on his expensive bathrobe labeled "Niles", and mutters, "The vultures are circling."